FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-used in his law firm’s name or in the firm’s professional notices.
-An attorney who is elected to
+name to be used in his law firm’s name or in the firm’s professional notices.
+An attorney who is

 Note: The purported quotation in this opinion from ABA Formal Opinion 192 is actually a

 quotation from ABA Informal Opinion C-620 (March 13, 1963), which in turn was quoted

 Note: Lawyer advertising rules are now in Rules Regulating The Florida Bar 4-7.11

 Chairman Massey stated the opinion of the committee:

 Inquiry is made as to the application of CPR DR 2-102(B) when a member or an

 associate of a law firm is elected to the United States Congress and who prior to election